 Sprouted seeds safety advice

-Since 1996, there have been at least 30 reported outbreaks of foodborne illness around the world associated with different types of raw and lightly cooked sprouts.
+There have been a number of reported outbreaks of foodborne illness around the world associated with different types of raw and lightly cooked sprouts.

 Most of these outbreaks were caused by salmonella and harmful strains of E. coli.

 In the UK, there have been a number of cases of salmonella poisoning from eating raw bean sprouts.

 What are sprouts?

 When seeds start to grow they produce sprouts.
 These are collected before the leaves develop and the final product is eaten whole, including the seed.
 There are many types of sprouts, examples include:

 Salmonella and escherichia coli (E. coli) are the bacteria that most often cause food poisoning from sprouts.
 Other bacteria, such as Bacillus cereus, Staphylococcus aureus and Listeria monocytogenes have also occasionally been known to cause illness associated with sprouts.

 Do sprouts carry a risk of illness?